Andres-Pereira/Teeko/README.md

 or it can also crash the program itself.
 For a 1v1 game a long response time is not optimal, we can't be waiting that long for the computer to perform.
 That doesn't mean that we will have to conform with an unintelligent program, we can see that our heuristic function and how it works will also define how optimal are the decisions that the program perform.
 We can tell this by the experiments we made to check the utility and how this affected the decisions the algorithm made.
+With all that said we can conclude that it is logical that our average response time are lower in the algorithm that uses alpha beta prunning.

 ##### Authors: